What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 While these causes are typically related to physical conditions, risk factors such as age, obesity, diabetes, and occupation can increase susceptibility to sciatica.
 At ErgoScience, we focus our programs on workplace injury prevention and proactivity.
 Understanding these root causes helps us develop targeted solutions for the workplace.

-Sciatica doesn’t just strike randomly; certain job-related factors can elevate the risk, particularly if tasks require physical exertion or repetitive movement.
+Sciatica isn’t random.
+Certain job-related factors can elevate the risk, particularly if tasks require physical exertion or repetitive movement.
 Here are some of the primary work-related risks for developing sciatica:

 Heavy Lifting: